madeingnecca/visitor/README.md

 Installation
 ============

-Visitor is just a php script, so to execute it you just need to type:
+Visitor is just a php script, so to run it type:
 <pre>php visitor.php</pre>
-Alternatively Visitor is shipped with the <code>visitor</code> script, which just needs to be made executable to be run.
+Alternatively Visitor is shipped with the <code>visitor</code> script, which needs to be made executable to be run.
 <pre>
 chmod +x visitor
 ./visitor